 - Keep file uploads small unless you have a streaming plan.

-- If pages load slowly, switch to simple tasks like messages, email, or news.
+- If pages load slowly, switch to simple tasks — messages, email, or news load much faster than video.

 Does LATAM Airlines offer WiFi on long-haul international flights?

-Most LATAM WiFi today is on single-aisle flights within South America.
-LATAM has announced plans to add WiFi to wide-body long-haul aircraft starting in 2026.
-Whether you have WiFi depends on the aircraft you get.
+Most LATAM WiFi today runs on single-aisle flights within South America.
+LATAM has announced plans to add WiFi to wide-body long-haul aircraft — check your specific flight, as availability depends on the aircraft assigned to your route.

 Is LATAM WiFi free?

 Sometimes.
 LATAM Pass members can often use free text messaging on eligible flights.
 Elite tiers may get wider free access.
-If you don’t have free access on your flight, you can buy a plan in the onboard portal.
+If your flight doesn’t include free access, you can buy a plan through the onboard portal.

 How much does WiFi cost on LATAM?

 It depends on the plan and route.
-LATAM often lists prices like $2 for messaging and $5–$12 for browsing or streaming.
-Prices are shown as a USD reference and may change with local exchange rates.
+LATAM typically lists around $2 for messaging and $5–$12 for browsing or streaming options.
+Prices show as a USD reference and shift with local exchange rates.

 How do I connect to LATAM WiFi?

-Enable Airplane Mode, join “LATAM Play,” then scan the QR code at your seat or open play.latam.com.
-Sign in with LATAM Pass and choose a plan to start using messaging, browsing, or streaming.
+Enable Airplane Mode, join the “LATAM Play” network, then scan the QR code at your seat or open play.latam.com.
+Sign in with your LATAM Pass account and choose a plan to start messaging, browsing, or streaming.

 Can I stream videos on LATAM WiFi?

-You may be able to stream if you buy a streaming plan, but results can vary.
-For a safe backup, download what you want to watch before you board.
+You may be able to stream with a streaming plan, but results vary by flight and passenger load.
+Download what you want to watch before boarding for a reliable backup.

 What if the WiFi doesn’t work on my flight?

-Try again once you reach cruising altitude and reconnect to “LATAM Play.”
-If the portal still won’t load, your aircraft may not be equipped or there may be an outage.
-Use offline content and check again later in the flight.
+Wait until you reach cruising altitude, then reconnect to “LATAM Play.”
+If the portal still won’t load, your aircraft may not be equipped or may have an outage.
+Use offline content and try again later in the flight.